Introduction to Exploratory Testing

 - It can be an increase or decrease by 45 minutes.

-- This stage makes the tester to analyze the fault and return with the amicable solution.
+- This stage makes the tester to analyze the fault and return with an amicable solution.

 3. Test Charters